navjotmakkar/COMP-8967-Climate-Neutral/README.md

 ### Working of MODM Analysis

-The MODM analysis in Climate Neutral operates as follows:
+The MODM analysis will operates as follows:

 **1. Conversion of Descriptive Categories:** Descriptive category values, such as "Very Low," "Low," "Medium," "High," and "Very High," are converted into their corresponding numerical equivalents for consistency. (e.g., Very Low = 2, Low = 4, Medium = 6, High = 8, Very High = 10)